Fertilizer: Fertilizer consumption

+Variation in the use of fertilizers in cropland by continent, 1964–2023.

 China has become the largest producer and consumer of nitrogen fertilizers while Africa has little reliance on nitrogen fertilizers.
 Agricultural and chemical minerals are very important in industrial use of fertilizers, which is valued at approximately $200 billion.
 Nitrogen has a significant impact in the global mineral use, followed by potash and phosphate.
 The production of nitrogen has drastically increased since the 1960s.
 Phosphate and potash have increased in price since the 1960s, which is larger than the consumer price index.
 Potash is produced in Canada, Russia and Belarus, together making up over half of the world production.
 Potash production in Canada rose in 2017 and 2018 by 18.6%.
 Conservative estimates report 30 to 50% of crop yields are attributed to natural or synthetic commercial fertilizers.
 Fertilizer consumption has surpassed the amount of farmland in the United States.

 Data on the fertilizer consumption per hectare arable land in 2012 are published by The World Bank.
 The diagram below shows fertilizer consumption by the European Union (EU) countries as kilograms per hectare (pounds per acre).
-The total consumption of fertilizer in the EU is 15.9 million tons for 105 million hectare arable land area (or 107 million hectare arable land according to another estimate).
-This figure equates to 151 kg of fertilizers consumed per ha arable land on average by the EU countries.
+The total consumption of fertilizer in the EU reached a peak of 11.6 million tons in 2017 but decreased steadily since that time, down to 9.3 million tons in 2023 for 157 million hectares arable land area in 2020, 1.5 million hectares less than in 2010.
+This figure equates to 70 kg of fertilizers consumed per ha arable land on average by the EU countries in 2020.